ericleek03/ME405-Romi-Project/README.md

 Shared variables were created by using task_share.py to allow for communication through tasks without blocking.
 Each task is set up as a generator function with each generator having a corresponding priority and run speed based on the importance of the task.
 This is shown at the bottom the very bottom of the main.py file.

+## Software Architecture Summary

+On the software side, the project is structured as a set of cooperative tasks built on cotask.py and task_share.py.
+Low-level tasks handle encoders, IMU updates, and PID velocity control, while higher-level tasks handle line following, state estimation, and navigation logic for the map.
+Each task exchanges data only through well-defined shares, which keeps timing predictable and avoids blocking calls between modules.

+The observer task uses a reduced-order Romi model to estimate forward distance, heading, and wheel speeds from encoder and IMU measurements.
+These estimated states are then consumed by the navigation and straight-line turning tasks to achieve target distances and angles without relying on external reference points.
+This model-based approach makes the robot much more repeatable when running on different floor surfaces or battery voltages.

+## Calibration & Tuning Workflow

+Before running the full course, we perform a short calibration and tuning workflow.
+The line sensor is calibrated first on both the white background and black tape to establish the correct brightness range for each channel.
+Then we verify the encoder readings and IMU output to ensure that the heading and yaw rate are stable and consistent with small test motions.

+With the sensors validated, we tune the wheel-velocity PID controllers and observer gains using short straight-line and turning tests.
+These tests confirm that a commanded distance or angle results in the expected physical motion, and any residual errors are corrected with small overshoot compensations.
+This repeatable process allows us to quickly recover from hardware changes or recalibrate after the robot has been transported.

 ### Task Diagram

 To show the concurrent tasks running for the Romi project Map course a task diagram was created.